xari/xari-dev/content/blog/loops_vs_functions/index.md

 If you've never seen a transducer at work before, I highly reccomend learning how to use them.
 This small example might not be enough to convince you, but try to consider how it could be applied to a more complex transformation that filters, maps, and reduces an array over several steps.

-The Ramda `transduce`-based solution has almose the same performance as the simple Ramda `reduce`-based solution, but it offers a more scaleable platform for development.
+The `ramda_transduce` solution has almost the same performance as `ramda_reduce` for this benchmark.
+However, it's important to keep in mind that `R.transduce` offers a more scaleable platform for complex transformations.

 > `ramda_transduce x 58.47 ops/sec ±0.23% (75 runs sampled)`